 ATM machines providing access to your USA bank account are located throughout Panama City and in locations outside Panama City.
 Panama has a sophisticated banking sector with over a hundred banks.
 We recommend Scotia Bank of Canada, which caters to foreigners.
 If you are looking for offshore activities there are specialists who can provide personal or corporate services with strong financial privacy laws and no taxes on offshore profits.

 17. Excellent Schools

 Families with children will find a number of excellent private schools to choose from.
-Most foreign capitals have just one American accredited school, but Panama has tthree: The International School of Panama, Balboa Academy and the Metro School,.
+Most foreign capitals have just one American accredited school, but Panama has three: The International School of Panama, Balboa Academy and the Metropolitan,.

 For more detailed info on schools, see our Living in Panama section.